Last updated on .

 Looking through the glass floor

-The LookOut and Outdoor SkyTerrace were great, but the SkyPod was even better.
+The first two observation levels are great, but The Top (formerly SkyPod) is even better.
 We had to take another elevator up to 147 stories.
 I can’t describe what it felt to be in a man-made structure that high off the ground.
 I also enjoyed the fact that it was less crowded than the regular observation deck.

 View from the SkyPod at the CN Tower in Toronto, Ontario, Canada